FOSSCellNITCalicut/Newsletter/content/post/linuxgaming.md

 The alternative to Flatpak is Snap, which is a similar package manager.
 However, Snap is not as widely supported as Flatpak, and it's not officially supported on Debian-based distributions.
 As a result, I recommend using Flatpak for the best experience.

-## ProtoDB - A database for compatibility
+## ProtonDB - A database for compatibility
 ![protondb](/linuxgaming/protondb.jpg)

 Due to the advent of steam deck, a lot of games are now being ported to Linux.
 You can check for the games directly supported on the GNU/Linux platform by searching on ProtonDB.
 ProtonDB is a community-driven database that provides information on the compatibility of Windows games with Linux.
 It also provides a rating for each game based on the user's experience.
 This information is incredibly useful for determining whether a game is compatible with Linux and the potential performance issues that may arise.